 FDP_SDC.1 Stored Data confidentiality

-Hierarchical to: No other components.

-Dependencies: No dependencies.

 FDP_SDC.1.1 The TSF shall ensure the confidentiality of the information of the user data while it is stored in the ROM, RAM and Flash.

 The TOE shall meet the requirement "Stored Data Integrity monitoring and action (FDP_SDI.1)" as specified below.